Dallas Cowboys: Jason Witten Not Ruling Out Return To The Booth, Foray Into Coaching

 “I’ve had good, honest conversations with him and I think his track record in Green Bay speaks for itself.
 I think he’s inheriting a really talented roster and I think it’s a great opportunity for him.”

 If the only team Witten has played for in his career decides it wants to go another route, there is one other team that has been mentioned as a potential landing spot more than once.
-The New York Giants, complete with the tight end’s former head coach has been tossed around as a perfect fit.
+The New York Giants, complete with the tight end’s former head coach, has been tossed around as a perfect fit.

 Jason Garrett was fired by the Dallas Cowboys shortly after the 2019 season came to an end.
 Not long after he landed on the unemployment line, the Giants and their new head coach Joe Judge hired Garrett as their offensive coordinator.
 It doesn’t appear the two sides have talked about a reunion just yet, but the player has heard the rumblings.

-While Jason Witten isn’t sure what road he’ll take in 2020, he’s made it clear football is at the “forefront.”
+While Jason Witten isn’t sure what road he’ll take in 2020, he’s made it clear football is at the forefront.